t-karasova/grs-samples-python/product/tutorials/tutorial_import_products_big_query_table.md

 The **```error_samples[]```** field should be empty.

 ## Error handling

 Now, let's try to import a couple of invalid product objects and check the error message in the operation response.

 Note that in this case the operation itself is considered successful.

-The field title is a required field.
+The title field is required.
 If you remove it, you will get invalid product object.
 There is a **```products_for_import_some_invalid```** table in the BigQuery dataset that contains such invalid products.

 Let's use it for importing to get an error message.

-Go to the code sample and assign the file name as a value of ```gcs_products_object```:
+Go to the code sample and assign the ```gcs_products_object```value to the file name:
 ```py
 table_id = "products_for_import_some_invalid"
 ```

-Now, run the code sample and wait till the operation completes.
+Now, run the code sample and wait till the operation is completed.
 Check the operation result printed out to the Terminal.

 The operation is completed successfully, so you can find a **```response```** field.
 Otherwise, there would be an **```error```** field instead.

 ## Error handling output analysis